 An eccentric hairstyle and makeup contest was held until 1991.

-Bonhomme goes to Acapulco, Mexico, to represent the Carnival and the city of Québec during a tourism industry conference.
+Bonhomme goes to Acapulco, Mexico, to represent the Carnival and Quebec City during a tourism industry conference.

 Until 1994, the wax candle is replaced by a “scratch-and-win” candle, similar to a lottery ticket.